-- 1. The review for admission takes place 3 times a year. - 2.
-A request for admission to a study programme must be submitted to the Board of Admission before - a.
-15 January 2021: Application deadline for non EU-students who intend to apply for a Maastricht University Scholarship; - b.
-1 May 2021: Application deadline for non- EU students; - c.
-1 June 2021: Application deadline for EU-students and Maastricht University students (including FPN students). - 3.
+- 1. A request for admission to a study programme must be submitted to the Board of Admission before - a.
+15 January 2022: Application deadline for non-EU/EEA-students who intend to apply for a Maastricht University Scholarship; - b.
+1 May 2022: Application deadline for non-EU/EEA students; - c.
+1 June 2022: Application deadline for EU/EEA-students and Maastricht University students (including FPN students). - 2.
 The Board of Admission decides on the request within 6 weeks after receipt of the complete application.
-Please note that the decision on the request of subsequent students (article 2.2 sub 2) will be made within 4 weeks after the graduation date for the bachelor examination has been established (but always before the start of the study programme). - 4.
+Please note that the decision on the request of students who have obtained the Bachelor of Science in Psychology of Maastricht University (article 2.2 sub 2) will be made within 4 weeks after the graduation date for the bachelor examination has been established (but always before the start of the study programme). - 3.
 Admission will be granted on condition that the candidate complies with the requirements regarding knowledge, understanding and skills, as stipulated in Article 2.2, and as evidenced by the certificates of the study programme(s) the student has followed, at the latest by the starting date of the relevant study programme.